sagemath/sagewiki_to_gh-2022-10-10/days26/projects.md

 PEOPLE: William S., Bianca,

-  * Make a list of what you want to be able to do
+  * Make a list of what you want to be able to do:
+      - Such computations come up for Stein in http://wstein.org/papers/kolyconj2/

   * List why Magma/PARI aren't good enough (bugs, issues, speed, etc.)

   * Write really really fast code to implement some of this.